latolukasz/beeorm-doc/docs/guide/lazy_crud.md

 engine.FlushLazy(categoryCars)
 ```

-Another one is when you are flushing entity with one-one references that needs to be inserted to database:
+The second is when you are flushing an entity with one-to-one references that need to be inserted into the database:

 ```go
 category := &CategoryEntity{Code: "cars", Name: "Cars"}